 Figure 6-2.
-Graphics/Video Drivers Software Interaction for IPUv3
+Graphics/Video Drivers Software Interaction for IPUv3 drivers/video/mxc

+The drivers for IPUv1 are named simply ipu.
+Drivers for IPUv3 contain 3 or v3 in the name.
 The IPU drivers are sub-divided as follows:

-- Device drivers-include the frame buffer driver for the synchronous frame buffer, the frame buffer driver for the displays, V4L2 capture drivers for IPU pre-processing, the V4L2 output driver for IPU post-processing, and the ipu processing driver which provide system interface to user space or V4L2 drivers.
-The frame buffer device drivers are available in the <Yocto_BuildDir>/linux/drivers/video/mxc directory of the Linux kernel.
-The V4L2 device drivers are available in the <Yocto_BuildDir>/ linux/drivers/media/video directory of the Linux kernel. - MXC display driver is introduced as a simple framework to manage interaction between IPU and display device drivers (e.g., LCD, LVDS, HDMI, MIPI, etc.) - Low-level library routines-interface to the IPU hardware registers.
+• Device drivers-include the frame buffer driver for the synchronous frame buffer, the frame buffer driver for the displays, V4L2 capture drivers for IPU pre-processing, the V4L2 output driver for IPU post-processing, and the ipu processing driver which provide system interface to user space or V4L2 drivers.
+The frame buffer device drivers are available in the drivers/media/platform/mxc

+.
+The V4L2 device drivers are available in the

+- MXC display driver is introduced as a simple framework to manage interaction between IPU and display device drivers (e.g., LCD, LVDS, HDMI, MIPI, etc.) - Low-level library routines-interface to the IPU hardware registers.
 They take input from the high-level device drivers and communicate with the IPU hardware.
 The low-level libraries are available in the directory of the Linux kernel.

-6.2.1 IPU Frame Buffer Drivers Overview
+6.2.1.2.1 IPU Frame Buffer Drivers Overview